karllhughes/learn/_posts/2020-09-25-email-marketing-tools.md

 ---
 layout: post
 title: Email Marketing Tools for Startups
+description: One of the most effective ways to encourage repeat visitors to your startup, to engage paying customers, and to improve conversion rates is to capture email signups.
+categories: tools
+cta: Content Ideas
 author: karl
-description: "One of the most effective ways to encourage repeat visitors to your startup, to engage paying customers, and to improve conversion rates is to capture email signups."
 date: 2020-09-25
-categories: tools
 img: /assets/posts/email-tools.jpg
-cta: Content Ideas
 ---
 One of the most effective ways to encourage repeat visitors to your startup, to engage paying customers, and to improve conversion rates is to **get people to sign up with their email address.**

-Sure, we may spend more time scanning Facebook and Reddit for interesting bits of news, but nothing is quite as direct as email marketing.
+Sure, we may spend more time scanning Facebook and Reddit for interesting bits of news, but nothing is quite as direct as email marketing or [newsletter marketing](https://draft.dev/learn/the-ultimate-list-of-developer-newsletters).
 It can also be great for users who want to keep up with your product but don’t want to set a reminder to come back every week and check on it.

 <div class='embed-container'>
 <iframe src='https://www.youtube.com/embed/UxSfPmZM7FM' frameborder='0' allowfullscreen></iframe>